 - According to Wikipedia, “Freshly shredded mature coconut meat, known as “grated coconut”, “shredded coconut”, or “coconut flakes”, is used in the extraction of coconut milk” and “Grated coconut that is dehydrated by drying or baking is known as “desiccated coconut.”
 It contains less than 3% of the original moisture content of coconut meat.
 It is predominantly used in the bakery and confectionary industries”.

-- Economic Benefit – Many vegetable oils (i.e. canola and corn oil) are less expensive than butter (on an ounce-to-ounce basis).
+- Economic Benefit – Many vegetable oils (e.g. canola and corn oil) are less expensive than butter (on an ounce-to-ounce basis).
 This helps to lower the cost of homemade baked goods.

 - Many vegetable oils also contain less saturated fat than butter.